Understanding Reflection across the Horizontal Axis

 The visible pattern is that the value remains constant, and the value changes sign (becomes its opposite).

-Property of Reflection across the X-Axis
+Property of Reflection across the Horizontal Axis

 Application Examples